About the message

 Chromium: Use a browser that has been signed

 The Chromium team has no plans to begin signing Chromium.
 That means 1Password has no way of knowing if your Chromium installation is safe.
-Switch to a browser that has been signed, like Chrome, Safari, Firefox, or Opera.
+Switch to a browser that has been signed, like Chrome, Safari, or Firefox.

-Beta versions of Safari, Chrome, and Opera: Use the 1Password beta
+Beta versions of Safari and Chrome: Use the 1Password beta

-If you use a beta version of a major browser, like Safari Technology Preview or Opera Developer, use the latest beta version of 1Password.
+If you use a beta version of a major browser, like Safari Technology Preview, use the latest beta version of 1Password.

 If you still see this message